Tarro railway station

 Tarro railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the western Newcastle suburb of Tarro, opening on 1 August 1871.

-Platforms & services
+Platforms and services

 Tarro has two side platforms.
-It is serviced by NSW TrainLink Hunter Line services travelling between Newcastle), Maitland and Telarah.
+It is serviced by Sydney Trains Intercity Hunter Line services travelling between Newcastle, Maitland and Telarah.
 It is also service by one early morning service to Scone.